Business Management Guide

 Tangible Personal Property, often called furniture and/or equipment (F&E), is an item of furniture, machinery, or other tangible asset which is not part of the supporting structure of a building or permanently attached to a building.
 F&E permanently attached to a building is called fixed equipment and it is capitalized with building renovations or construction costs.

-F&E items costing $5,000 or more and with a useful life of more than one year are capitalized and recorded in the University’s asset management system.
+F&E items costing $5,000 or more and with a useful life of more than one year are capitalized and recorded in the university’s asset management system.
 The Controller’s Office reviews purchases of $5,000 or more to ensure that the capitalization criteria is met and has the final decision in determining whether an item is capitalized or expensed.

-The President is ultimately responsible for all University property, with this responsibility entrusted to the Vice Presidents and Deans/Directors or their delegates.
+The President is ultimately responsible for all university property, with this responsibility entrusted to the Vice Presidents and Deans/Directors or their delegates.

-F&E may not be disposed of (sold, scrapped, cannibalized, donated or abandoned), removed from campus locations, physically transferred, loaned, or exchanged by any department without proper approvals.
-Departments are responsible for safeguarding all equipment and other assets assigned to their organization, including items no longer needed, until the F&E is properly disposed of according to University policy.
+F&E may not be disposed of (sold, scrapped, cannibalized, donated, or abandoned), removed from campus locations, physically transferred, loaned, or exchanged by any department without proper approvals.
+Departments are responsible for safeguarding all equipment and other assets assigned to their organization, including items no longer needed, until the F&E is properly disposed of according to university policy.

 University Guidelines